jhilker98/jhilker98.github.io/src/content/blog/my-org-mode-workflow/index.md

 draft: false
 featured: true
 enableToc: true
+description: "I currently use org-mode for a lot of things.
+This is how I use it."
 ---

 Although I briefly describe my workflows in the [notes section](https://braindump.jhilker.com) of my website, I wanted to go far more in-depth here on my blog vs. in the notes file.
 I think of it this way - a note is a quick reminder of something, while something like an article or post is more in-depth.